metavalent/metavalent.github.io/_drafts/z_Post-Template.md

 ### Subheading

-> Learn something interesting or valuable here?
-Let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632 or cashtag [$JustBePono](https://cash.app/$JustBePono)
+> Have you discovered or learned something interesting or valuable here?
+Something that piqued your imagination, creative, research, discovery or other academic, philosophical, or spiritual interest?
+Let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632, Cashtag [$JustBePono](https://cash.app/$JustBePono), or [Patreon](https://patreon.com/metavalent).
+Every action we take in this multiverse, however small, matters and makes a difference.
+So, thank you and blessings, in this very moment!

 <!--
 Watch [Title of Video](https://youtu.be/12345) if the embed below does not behave nicely.